 A little research will lead to excellent tools that automate almost everything the board does.
 For instance, Boardable is a one-stop app for all your board management tasks with easy-to-use features like:

 Most of the board’s work is completed in committees.
 There simply isn’t enough time for the entire board to have lengthy conversations and research specific issues in depth.
-Because of this, every board member should serve on a committee, effectively steering the organization toward its goals.
+Because of this, every board member should serve on a committee, effectively steering your organization toward its goals.

 Individuals should be assigned to committees based on past experience, skills, and interests.
 For instance, a board member who has a background in accounting would be a great fit for the finance committee.

 Enthusiastic board members can breathe new life into any organization.
 But, that’s only if they first fulfill their basic responsibilities.
-As a leader of your nonprofit’s board, it’s up to you to ensure your fellow board members understand what they should (and shouldn’t) be doing.
+As a leader of your board, it’s up to you to ensure your fellow board members understand what they should (and shouldn’t) be doing.
 This way, they can leverage their skills and direct their energy into advancing your organization’s mission in a sound, legal, and ethical manner.

 A board of directors does not exist solely to fulfill legal duties, but rather, they contribute to the organization’s culture, strategic focus, and financial sustainability.
-A well-functioning board that adheres to its responsibilities is essential to the health and sustainability of any nonprofit.
+A well-functioning board that adheres to its responsibilities is essential to the health and sustainability of any organization.

 Based on your solidified knowledge of board member responsibilities, you can now confidently move forward with outlining specific duties for your own organization’s board!
 Just make sure you’re first backed by exceptional board software to streamline communications and carry out vital board processes efficiently.

-If you’re looking to continue your research on nonprofit board development, we suggest that you explore the following resources:
+If you’re looking to continue your research on board development, we suggest that you explore the following resources: